Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Step 6: Pressure cook the roast

-Set your instant pot to one hour on high pressure.
-Once the time is up, allow it to naturally release for about five minutes.
-After you have allowed it to naturally release, manually release by bringing the valve toward you to release the pressure.
+Set the Instant Pot to one hour on high pressure.
+Once the time is up, allow it to naturally release for about five minutes (i.e. Don’t touch the sealing valve).
+After five minutes, you can do a quick release of the remaining pressure by turning the valve from sealing to venting.

 roast and broth mixture in an instant pot next to potatoes and carrots in bowls.